telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-header-row.md

 ![RadGridView with styled header row](images/RadGridView_Styles_and_Templates_Styling_GridViewHeaderRow_03.png)

 >As you can see, the changes we made apply only for the row.
 The header cells remain unchanged.
-To learn how to style them take a look at the [Styling Column Headers]({%slug gridview-styling-column-headers%}) topic.
+To learn how to style them, take a look at the [Styling Column Headers]({%slug gridview-styling-column-headers%}) topic.

 # See Also